-When the surgery closed at lunchtime patients telephoning the practice were give a number for emergencies which was answered by practice staff on a rota basis.
-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable with or higher than local and national averages.
+Results from the national GP patient survey showed that patients' satisfaction with how they could access care and treatment was comparable with local and national averages.
+For example:

-- 79% of patients were satisfied with the practice's opening hours compared to the local average of 78% and national average of 79%. - 96% of patients said they could get through easily to the practice by phone compared to the local average of 71% and the national average of 73%.
+- 69% of patients were satisfied with the practice's opening hours compared to the local average of 74% and national average of 76%. - 97% of patients said they could get through easily to the practice by phone compared to the local average of 70% and the national average of 73%).